Anushkx29/Anushka-demo/README.md

 # Anushka-demo
-This is a demo file created for learning purpose.
+This is a demo file created for learning purpose